joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5901994/2024/11/05/college-football-playoff-rankings-georgia-sec/

 **Alex Bregman is the Astros' 'biggest priority.'
 Can Dana Brown seal the deal?**\
-`Said GM Dana Brown, "I’m going into this offseason with the thought that we’re going to get Bregman back."`\
+`Said Brown, "I'm going into this offseason with the thought that we're going to get Bregman back."`\
 https://nytimes.com/athletic/5901990/2024/11/05/astros-alex-bregman-priority-free-agency/

 **Elon Musk Is in a Category All His Own**\